xaviermarchal/angular-calendar/README.md

 ## Description

 Angular Calendar is a project whose goal is to develop a single-page application that presents a weekly calendar, with Angular.
-This project is a view of the days of the week, where the user can see any events he created during that week.
+This project is a view of the days of the week, where the user can see any event he created during that week.

 The user can change the selected date and display any week he wants.
 The displayed events will be updated depending on the days.